 On the last business day of each month by direct debit.

 It applies to new autónomos who meet eligibility rules.
-If your income stays under SMI, you can extend it for 12 more months.
+If your net income stays below the SMI, you can extend it for 12 more months.

 How to register as autónomo with Social Security

-- Prerequisite: have your AEAT alta and IAE epígrafe.
+- Prerequisite: have your AEAT alta and IAE epígrafe ready.

-- Go to Importass → “Alta en trabajo autónomo”.
+- Go to Importass and choose "Alta en trabajo autónomo".

 - Identify yourself with Cl@ve or digital certificate.